 One thing Martin likes is to enable you to gain access to the interior after the build so that you can fix lights and deal with passengers.
 To that end, he has devised a truly natty and simple system of split flooring.
 The floor is in three parts.
 Two slim outer panels are built permanently into the carriage 'box'.
 The central section is held to the subframe by a system of perforated lugs and small screws and can stay solidly and permanently attached or removed should you wish it.

-fix the narrower, side sections and thus the compartment 'box' itself.
+Mid-compartment screws.
+The inner ones fix the central floor portion and the outerfix the narrower, side sections and thus the compartment 'box' itself.
 Of course, from

 below, the fixing plate obscures the junction between the three elements of the floor.

-balcony floor which is glued to the outside of the compartment and lifts off together.
+The lower screws fix the compartment floor plate and the upper ones secure the balcony floor which is glued to the outside of the compartment and lifts off together.

 I, for example, have recently taken to cutting a slot from the central floor section to enable easy access to the switch on a battery box, glued above the floor.
 Had I glued the floor to the subframe, I'd have been up a gum tree.

 My access to the battery box for internal lights.
-Note that the screws to hold the
+Note that the screws to hold the central floor section have yet to be fitted.

 It really is a good thing to be able to strip a carriage down in this way and it beats organising some cock-a-mamie method of removable roofing.
 To be able to solidly glue down a roof but still gain access to the interior makes me a much happier coach-builder